MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/agents.md

 When you author a build or release pipeline, or when you queue a build or deployment, you specify certain **demands** of the agent.
 The system sends the job only to agents that have capabilities matching the demands [specified in the pipeline](../build/options.md).
 As a result, agent capabilities allow you to direct builds and deployments to specific agents.

-You can view the system capabilities of an agent, and manage its user capabilities by navigating to the **Agent pools** hub and selecting the **Capabilities** tab for the desired agent.
+You can view the system capabilities of an agent, and manage its user capabilities by navigating to **Agent pools** and selecting the **Capabilities** tab for the desired agent.

 [!INCLUDE [agent-pools-tab](_shared/agent-pools-tab.md)]